Complete Guide to Mumbai PIN Codes

 PIN Code Range: 400093 – 400096

-7. Harbor and Port Areas
+7. Port and Harbor Areas

-Mumbai’s port areas handle shipping and trade.
+These areas support shipping and trade.

 PIN Code Range: 400009 – 400010

-Mumbai PIN Code Overview
+Mumbai PIN Code Overview Table

 | S.No | Area | PIN Code Range |